Your Pregnancy by Trimester:

+For peace of mind please ensure your chosen baby scan clinic is HIS registered and fully insured before booking.
 During the first trimester from 6 weeks, we recommend the ABC4D Early Viability/Reassurance scan.
 This baby scan package is available at our Ayr, Glasgow, Motherwell, Falkirk, Greenock and Edinburgh clinics.
 Book here.

 During the first trimester your body undergoes many changes.
 During the first Trimester the NHS offers a routine scan at around 12 weeks gestation, ABC4D offer a viability reassurance scan from 6 weeks.
 This 2D babyscan helps determine the viability of an early pregnancy, helps determine a single or multiple pregnancy and can date the baby.